Procedures

 Uni-compartmental Knee Replacement

-Patients requiring knee replacement occasionally have osteoarthritis entirely localised to one or other knuckle or compartment of the knee, sometimes associated with very mild bow leg or knock knee deformity.
-In some of these patients, and providing that strict criteria are adhered to, a partial knee replacement, more usually called a uni-compartmental knee replacement may be performed.
+Patients requiring knee replacement may have osteoarthritis entirely localised to one or other knuckle or compartment of the knee, often associated with very mild bow leg or knock knee deformity.
+In these patients, and providing that strict criteria are adhered to, a partial knee replacement more usually called a uni-compartmental knee replacement may be performed.

-Both Mr Gibb & Mr Bowman use the CORI robotic tool during partial knee replacement.
+Both Mr Gibb & Mr Bowman use the CORI robotic tool when performing partial knee replacement.

 Uni-compartmental Knee Replacement Uni-compartmental Knee Replacement